Trust / Luxury Watches / 1926-present

 A technical claim becomes easier to remember when it is attached to a named object.
 The Oyster case gave Rolex a way to talk about water resistance, sealing, reliability, and daily wear without forcing customers into engineering detail.

 That matters because luxury needs reassurance.
-A customer may be buying beauty, status, and history, but the product still has to feel robust.
+A customer may be buying beauty, status, and history, but the product still has to feel protected.
 The stronger brand move was to make the watch's protective system part of the story.

 Precision Became A Trust Language